shreya08022004/NeuroNexus/README.md

 # NeuroNexus
-This repository contains the tasks assigned by Neuro Nexus Innovations during the internship course.
+This repository contains the tasks assigned by Neuro Nexus Innovations.
 The tasks are related to Web Development.